 My daughter painted this the summer she finished fourth grade.
 While she is a very gifted artist, she didn’t paint this on her own–she had way too much help with this piece at a department store art studio in Taiwan where art teachers help children replicate masterpieces.

-Our social media post this week talked about affording kids the opportunity to fail, and how making everything convenient and easy for our kids is fast (junk) food for their character development.
+Our social media post this week talked about affording kids the opportunity to fail and how making everything convenient and easy for our kids is fast (junk) food for their character development.
 Perhaps you’re thinking, “Why be such a killjoy?
 You should just let your daughter enjoy the satisfaction of having painted such a beautiful piece of work.”
 And I do.
 We hang this piece up in a non-prominent spot in our home.
-More front and center on our walls are her imperfect artwork–pieces she created entirely on her own, pieces that look like they were painted by a kid.
+More front and center on our walls are her imperfect artwork–pieces she created entirely on her own, pieces that look like a kid painted them.

 Society praises what it can easily see superficially.
-As parents, you have the power to see inside your child’s soul, so it is even more important that we praise our children’s intangibles–their effort, progress, motivation.
+As parents, you have the power to see inside your child’s soul, so it is even more important to praise our children’s intangibles–their effort, progress, and motivation.
 “Catch them being good” is a directive that therapists often give parents.

 It is human nature to notice what’s wrong rather than right.
 So, make a conscious commitment to notice and acknowledge good behaviors as they occur throughout the day.

 While you’re at it, I challenge you to go one step further and “catch yourself being good.”
 For example, you deserve a pat on the back for wanting to be a better parent and reading my blog 😉 Celebrate your own effort and progress rather than just the end results, and your children will learn from your example.

 My daughter started drawing again.
 Below is her creation from scratch.